xcart/xcart-docs/_pages/kb_en/general_setup/upgrading_x-cart_5/manual_upgrade.md

 Below we have provided a description of a full manual upgrade:

 1. How to get new files?
 First of all, check the folder `<X-Cart 5>/var/tmp`.
 All the new files should be there.
 If this folder is empty, you should install the X-Cart 5 version you are upgrading to on the same server (you can freely get it on [http://www.x-cart.com/](http://www.x-cart.com)) and activate all the paid add-ons using your license keys.
 After that, this installation will have all the needed files.
-2. You need to run all the pre-upgrade hooks (core's and modules').
-The code example of how to run one hook is below:
+2. You need to run all the pre-upgrade hooks (those of the core and the addons).
+Provided below is a code example of how to run a hook:

     ```php
     <?php